JitenPalaparthi/victoria-secrets-training-golang/notes.md

 - The default value of any or interface{} variable is nil
 - If no value is given to any or interface{} the type is also nil
+- can check nil on error.
+Because error is an interface object

 # functions